-The number of shares you issue at formation will depend if you plan to have investors.
+The number of shares you issue at formation of your Delaware corporation will depend if you plan to have investors.
 You can choose the lowest amount (5000 shares) and change this later or issue a larger amount up front.
 The number and value of shares has tax consequences, so you want to be precise in this effort for financial reasons.
 If you google this topic, you will quickly learn most experts suggest between 10,000,000 and 100,000,000 shares of stock to start.
 But why?
 Initially, some of it is psychological.
 You feel better getting more shares.
 The real reason is for growth.
 At IPO, most top companies’ stocks have a valuation of $10-30 per share.
 If you then multiply this by the number of outstanding shares (authorized shares held by or sold to shareholders), your company is valued at $100 – 300 M (for 10 M shares).
 A reasonable initial stock price ($10 – 30 per share) gives more types of investors an opportunity to participate in the IPO.
 Hence a stock authorization of between 10 – 100 M shares becomes understandable for high growth companies.

 To learn more about funding through a case study, the following article is a good read. https://news.crunchbase.com/news/cap-tables-share-structures-valuations-oh-case-study-early-stage-funding/

 A domestic stock or non-stock for profit corporation incorporated in Delaware is required to pay an annual franchise tax.
 The minimum tax is $175.00, for corporations using the Authorized Shares method and a minimum tax of $400.00 for corporations using the Assumed Par Value Capital Method.
 There are two links below.
 The first describes the Delaware franchise tax and how it is calculated.
 The second is a spread sheet to estimate your taxes based on the method you choose.